wandb/docs/docs/guides/track/tracking-faq.md

 `disabled`: In this mode, the client returns mocked objects and prevents all network communication.
 The client will essentially act like a no-op.
 In other words, all logging is entirely disabled.
 However, stubs out of all the API methods are still callable.
 This is usually used in tests.

-### My run's state is "crashed" on the UI but is still running on my machine.
+### My run's state crashed on the UI but is still running on my machine.
 What do I do to get my data back?

 You most likely lost connection to your machine while training.
 You can recover your data by running [`wandb sync [PATH_TO_RUN]`](../../ref/cli/wandb-sync.md).
 The path to your run will be a folder in your `wandb` directory corresponding to the Run ID of the run in progress.